T1000-Swift-Hail/PROJECT-2/README.md

 -  Navigation Controller Profile
 - Open your ViewController file
--  static cells( Name,location,phone number )
-image and label use
+-  for the profile  browse store in formation
+- store in formation
+inside(name,address,phone,web,Email)
 - use the constraints
-for the profile browse Title chocolate inside (nameBostain,Location,phone number)
 - Navigation Controller Trending
+- Trending (best sellers)name chocolate and Describe
-- Open your ViewController file Trending
+- Trending (New Releases)name chocolate and Describe
--  static cells ( table view section 2)
-section 1:Best sellers Belgian Chocolate section 2:New Releases Protein Chocolate

 ### Make  screens  is adaptive to the device appearance in Light & Dark mode.
 ### make  localized in one other language